 This exhibit documents a period during the Ice Age in Virginia.
 Animals such as muskox and caribou lived at Saltville during the Ice Age.
 Because these animals are found today in the Arctic Circle, we know that Saltville’s climate was colder and drier then than it is today.
 Fossils of other large mammals including mastodons and mammoths have also been found at Saltville.
 These animals became extinct at the end of the Ice Age about 10,000 years ago.
 This portion of the exhibit is sponsored by Stanley Furniture.

 Graham-White, Salem (500 and 300 years ago)

-The exhibit is named for a company called Graham-White.
-They provided some of the funding so the Department of Historic Resources could excavate the site near the Roanoke River for a soccer field.
+The exhibit is named for a company called Graham-White, which provided some of the funding for the Department of Historic Resources to excavate the site near the Roanoke River for a soccer field.
 When archaeologists found artifacts that were 300 years old, they kept digging and eventually found additional artifacts.

 This is an unusual archaeological site, because the same people occupied the same place, but over a fairly short time frame spanning only about 150 years.
 Because of the age of the site and the fact that European goods were found at the second occupation, the Graham-White location has evidence of Native Americans and their ways of life both before and after contact with Europeans.
 We can therefore glean information on how European contact affected the way of life of these native people.The evidence is mostly from trash pits.
 For archaeologists, trash is treasure.
 Some of the things the Indians did changed over time, but others didn’t change at all.
 Trade goods, like pottery and beads, change and tell us that the Indians changed their trading patterns from the southeast to the east and northeast.
 On the other hand, the tools the Indians used to scrape deer hides were the same before and after contact.
 They had a good technique for preparing deer hides, so there was no need to change.
 This portion of the exhibit is sponsored by Bassett Furniture.